jxom/awesome-react-headless-components/readme.md

 Awesome list of React headless components!
 PRs are welcome.

-> Read more on the concept of headless components [here](https://medium.com/merrickchristensen/headless-user-interface-components-565b0c0f2e18) - an excellent post by @iammerrick.
+> Read more on the concept of headless components [here](https://medium.com/merrickchristensen/headless-user-interface-components-565b0c0f2e18) - an excellent post by [iammerrick](https://github.com/iammerrick).

 ## Components